ocf/mkdocs/docs/staff-docs/get-involved/staff-privileges.md

 * Access to the RT admin interface
 * Admin privileges to the OCF status blog

-Some Technical Managers, particularly the DSMs and SMs, may additionally have the following:
+Some Technical Managers, particularly the SMs, may additionally have the following:

 * Being an Owner of the GitHub OCF org